lucmaki/hiking-trail-ai/README.md

 Following hiking trails with a light-weight AI, for edge computing.
 Includes a self-recorded dataset.

 ![](https://github.com/lucmaki/hiking-trail-ai/blob/main/readme.gif?raw=true)
+(Red arrow is the AI prediction, green arrow is rounding it to the nearest direction)

 ## TLDR of Report
 We train an AI for directional estimation of hiking trails.
 There are two main goals: recording data to build a dataset, and training a light-weight model.